babyfacejl/TradingAccount/README.md

  * Only need to get transactions for the selected account and one account can't be shared by multiple users.
 Otherwise I would have implemented security check to make sure the account id belongs to the current user.

 ## Domain model object
+Assumption: I used h2 auto schema generation so that we can quickly demo to the business and get feedback.
+When we get more clear requirements I will create tables schema manually.
 * Account
 ```$xslt
 Assumption